trivago/gollum/docs/src/gen/producer/influxdb.rst

 is set to "" which does not register this producer.

-**Channel**
-sets the size of the channel used to communicate messages.
-By default this value is set to 8192.

-**ChannelTimeoutMs**
-sets a timeout in milliseconds for messages to wait if this producer's queue is full.
-A timeout of -1 or lower will try the fallback route without notice.
-A timeout of 0 will block until the queue is free.
-This is the default.
-A timeout of 1 or higher will wait x milliseconds for the queues to become available again.
-If this does not happen, the message will be send to the retry channel.

 **ShutdownTimeoutMs**
 sets a timeout in milliseconds that will be used to detect a blocking producer during shutdown.
 By default this is set to 1 second.